Have you ever been for a long hike in the mountains?

 Achieving a portfolio of 33x your annual spending would equate to a 3% annual withdrawal rate.
 Achieving FI with a cushion or extra safety margin (on top of that already provided by the ability to be flexible) allows for a feeling of abundance rather than scarcity.

 Just be aware that for some people, no amount of money will be enough to get that feeling of abundance.
-Some people need to do the work to re-wire their brain away from a fear-based mindset.
-This takes some time and effort but its absolutely possible.
-I know this because I’ve done it myself.
+You may need to do the work to re-wire your brain away from a fear-based mindset.
+This takes some time and effort but it’s absolutely possible; I’ve done it myself.

 Its not binary!